Orange Beach Parade

 More than 10 years ago, the city of Orange Beach stepped in and took over the planning of the parade.
 It's still open to participation by just about anybody, even groups from outside of Orange Beach.

-The Mystical Maids of Miram and the Mystics of Pleasure contribute to the parade, but so do groups from Foley to Perdido Key.
+The Mystics of Pleasure contribute to the parade, and so do smaller groups from Foley to Perdido Key.
 Even groups that parade in Gulf Shores earlier in the day move up the road to be in the Orange Beach procession.